 Want a crash course on S.M.A.R.T. goals before diving in?
 Find everything you need to know in our previous article!

-Before you can dive into creating goals for the coming year, it’s important to have a solid understanding on where you stand and how to position yourself for success.
-As you take a closer look at your numbers from the preceding months, take the time to note the circumstances that have had an impact on your progress—a pandemic, natural disasters, a shifting economy, and employee turnover have all been noted as major players throughout 2020, for instance—to see where you had to pivot and how those changes affected your ability to meet your goals.
+Before you can dive into creating goals for your business, it’s important to have a solid understanding of where you stand and how to position yourself for success.
+As you take a closer look at your numbers from the preceding months, take the time to note the circumstances that have had an impact on your progress — natural disasters, a shifting economy and employee turnover can all play a role, for instance — to see where you had to pivot and how those changes affected your ability to meet your goals.

-When you consider how those circumstances may affect your goals for 2021 and start to view those factors with S.M.A.R.T. goal setting in mind, you’re ready to start focusing on your current figures and the goals you should be setting for the future.
-The process starts with exploring top level data to see where you stand on your current long term goals to gain insight into setting new goals that push your business in the right direction, and you’ll find it all in WorkWave PestPac.
+When you consider how those circumstances come into play and start to view those factors with S.M.A.R.T. goal setting in mind, you’re ready to start focusing on your current figures and the goals you should be setting for the future.
+The process starts with exploring top-level data to see where you stand on your current long-term goals to gain insight into setting new goals that push your business in the right direction — and you’ll find it all in WorkWave PestPac.

 Tools for Tracking Revenue